Zodiac-05/ImageMultiClassification-2025/Harsh_Satish_Meshram/README.md

 This project performs **multiclass classification** of **workout exercise images**.
 Given an image of a person performing an exercise, the model predicts the correct exercise name.

-The project was done as part of an assignment for image classification using deep learning.
+The project was done as part of an assignment for the Course: Image and Video Processing using deep learning.

 ---